Practice Zero Trust Questions Now

 - Zero Trust scenarios for AZ-500 are frequently mapped to Domain 1 (25-30%), Domain 2 (20-25%), so read the objective carefully before picking controls or architecture.

-- Expect multi-service scenarios where Zero Trust interacts with IAM, networking, storage, or observability patterns rather than appearing as an isolated service question.
+- Expect multi-topic scenarios where Zero Trust interacts with identity, networking, governance, or monitoring patterns rather than appearing as an isolated question.

 High-Value Zero Trust Concepts